 The chief justice initiated the case as a response to accusations that Arsalan had accepted millions of dollars in bribes.
 Both he and his son deny any wrongdoing.

-The Supreme Court has historically given legitimacy to military coups and some say he has dragged his feet over corruption allegations against the intelligence service while pursuing those against the government.
+The Supreme Court has historically given legitimacy to military coups and some say he has dragged his feet over corruption allegations against the intelligence service while pursuing those against the outgoing Pakistan People's Party government.